-Phase 2018 consists of activating the former port of Timisoara by creating a personalized production using the story of the city.
+Phase 2018 consisted in activating the former port of Timisoara by creating a personalized production using the story of the city.

-The artistic content of the program in 2018 will be created with the participation of Unfold Motion (RO, TM), Asociatia Culturala TGP (RO, TM – the coordinator for music volunteers), Asociatia Tango Timisoara, Fabrica de Arte, Salsa with Atittude Dance School, Melopolis, Verde pentru Biciclete, Amalia Gaiță and Alexandra Sari.
+The artistic content of the program in 2018 was created with the participation of Unfold Motion (RO, TM), Asociatia Culturala TGP (RO, TM – the coordinator for music volunteers), Asociatia Tango Timisoara, Fabrica de Arte, Salsa with Atittude Dance School, Melopolis, Verde pentru Biciclete, Amalia Gaiță and Alexandra Sari.

-The artistic coordinator is Kevin Finnan, choreographer and movement director of the Opening Ceremony of the London 2012 Paralympic Games, founder and artistic director of Motion House company.
+The artistic coordinator was Kevin Finnan, choreographer and movement director of the Opening Ceremony of the London 2012 Paralympic Games, founder and artistic director of Motion House company.

-The music is written by composer Sophy Smith in collaboration with Cari Tibor and the graphic content for video mapping is made by the Basque company, Logela.
+The music was written by composer Sophy Smith in collaboration with Cari Tibor and the graphic content for video mapping is made by the Basque company, Logela.

-Phase 2018 also benefits from support and involvement from: Prin Banat, Cries, Solidart, I.S.O.T, Ceva de Spus, Verde pentru Biciclete, Universitatea de Vest Timișoara and Symme3D.
+Phase 2018 also had the support and involvement of: Prin Banat, Cries, Solidart, I.S.O.T, Ceva de Spus, Verde pentru Biciclete, Universitatea de Vest Timișoara and Servicul de Transport Public Timisoara.

 Hosting the most important European education and networking event for independent cultural centers (Trans Europe Halles Conference) with over 80 representatives of the European cultural center scene.